-Allowing for a ten hour timeline or even a two day experience means that you will have a full story to reminisce on.
-With photos capturing the entire story of your elopement.
-It means you will have every detail and moment to look back on.
+Allowing for a full-day timeline or even a two day experience means that you will have a full story to reminisce on.
+With photos documenting the entire story of your elopement.
+This means you will have every detail and moment to look back on.

-This is incredibly important especially when you think about the fact that you don’t have a huge guest list.
-So these photos will be the only way for your loved ones who wont be there in person to experience the day with you.
+Having your full day documented is especially important when you think about the fact that you don’t have a huge guest list.
+Photos will be the only way for your loved ones who wont be with you in person to experience the day with you.

 Photos will outlive us.
 I am typing this as I look at a framed photo of my grandparents on their wedding day sitting on my desk.
-Neither of which are alive today.
-These photos will hold meaning for a long time.
-Make sure they tell the full story so they will know how it felt.
+Neither of my grandparents is alive today.
+These photos will hold meaning for a long time, make sure they tell the full story so the people we love will know how it felt.

 Do what you want!

 Do what you want to do on your elopement day!
 It is a huge day and I know you value it.
 Don’t let anyone else tell you how to spend it!
 If you want to go skinny dipping in the lake in the middle of December do it.
 If you want to have a picnic in the middle of the desert go for it.
 Take whatever it is that makes the two of you feel most alive and connected and incorporate that into your timeline.
 This day is the beginning of your life together, make it epic!

 I sincerely hope that this blog gave you some insight and ideas on building your own elopement timeline.
 If you are interested in any more of my elopement planning resources you can find those here.
 I am also always sharing tips, stories and more about myself on my Instagram so follow me if you want to see some of that!